eugenius1/eugenius1.github.io/_posts/2017-04-25-i-did-a-clinical-trial-and-this-is-my-experience.md

 Would I do a second clinical trial?

 > Yes, depending on time requirements and my availability.

+I got paid £1760 for a total of 31 hours in the unit (including lounge room time and 8 hours of sleep) and 26 hours of commuting.
+That's an insane hourly wage for a student.
+There is of course always some risk and it depends on the trial but to be fair, you perhaps have more risks by simply living in a big city (air pollution, violent crime) than by doing most trials.
+In the UK at least, how much you are paid depends on the time commitment and the medical assessments' intrusion and not by the health risk involved.

 If anything, **what has surprised you the most from this article?** Comment below.
 If you've done a clinical trial before, comment on your experiences, especially if at a different research unit.